LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

 (Whenever you do need an empty statement, you are encouraged to put the semicolon all by itself on a line, as above.)

-This code is deadly, since it compiles and is almost surely *not* what you mean.

 If you always put an open brace *directly* after the condition in an ``if`` statement, you will not make this error.